evereven-tech/horizons-omnichat/docs/community/faq.md

 ### How is data protected?
 - End-to-end encryption
 - Data encryption at rest
-- TLS 1.3 for all communications
+- TLS 1.3 for all communications (AWS mode)
 - Role-based access control
-- Audit logging
+- Audit logging (basic)
 - See our [Security Overview](../security/overview.md)

 ### Does Horizons comply with GDPR/HIPAA/SOC2?
 - GDPR compliance features included
+- ENS compliance possible with Enterprise edition
 - HIPAA compliance possible with Enterprise edition
 - SOC 2 controls available in Enterprise edition
 - See our [Compliance Guide](../security/compliance.md)